 3.1 Make the plan in advance

-Everything is in the planning, and I cannot stress this enough.
-Doing so in advance ensures that neither you nor anyone else is sidelined during the actual virtual game night.
-You’ll need to do some research on what kind of activities everyone enjoys and or would be open to trying out, and the time it’ll take to complete them.
+Planning is vital, and I cannot stress this enough.
+Planning ensures that neither you nor anyone else is sidelined during the actual virtual game night.
+You’ll need to do some research or create a poll to gather interest on what kind of activities everyone enjoys and or would be open to trying out, and the time it’ll take to complete them.
 Also factor in a few minutes towards the end for discussion and debate.

 3.2 Send invites to people

 Decide on the number of participants for the game.
-If you’re having this hosted externally, the facilitator will give you both free and priced packages based on the team size.
+If you’re using an external facilitator, they will inform you regarding both free and priced packages based on the team size.
 It is ideal if everyone is included, but for organizations with 500+ members, you can also conduct the game nights on a rotational basis and issue the invitations accordingly.
 This way, members in every department get at least one turn to participate.

 3.3 Select the games to play

-Once you select the games you want everyone to play, try not to hint at what they are (no matter who tries to bribe it out of you!)
+Once you select the games you want everyone to play, try to hint at what they are.
+Pre-announce the games and team allocations for a virtual office party, as it can offer several benefits that extend the excitement and engagement beyond the event itself.
 Remember, the objective is to keep members interested and on their toes.
 The more diverse the list, the better engaged they will be!

 3.4 Choose your theme